Saturday, April 17, 2021

 Blog: The Alexandrian

 The Alexandrian is a blog about RPGs in general, with a focus on D&D, no specific edition.
 The posts tend to be on the long theoretical side.
-Many methods I used in practice without thinking much about them, I learned more about from this.
+I understood more about many methods I used in practice without thinking much about them from this.
 Among them

 • His observations about pacing the game.